+Yes, community members can report gang activity involving school age youth by completing and submitting the Gang Reporting Form which is posted on the Dorchester County Public Schools website under the Student Services Department.
 We have posted the reporting form on our website and provide the link in the calendar handbook for parents and students.

 - 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
 Reports and data reveal that currently there has not been an increase or decrease in gang related issues.
-Therefore, it has remained the same. - 9.
+The amount of gang related activity has remained the same over the past few years.
+Dorchester County Public Schools will continue our efforts to maintain a safe and gang free environment for our students. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA